 When a patient has an orbital exenteration the large cavity is restored with an acrylic eye surrounded by a detailed but static silicone rubber restoration of the soft tissues (lids, etc).
-The PMMA eye is incorporated into the silicone part and the patient just places the entire unit in each day.
-It is retained with adhesive, osseointegrated percutaneous fixtures or by gentle anatomical fit.
-There seems to be adequate volume in a well lined cavity to house the needed mechanism for animation.
-The goal is to fabricate a patient simulator model with a prosthesis that blinks and a mechanism developed that would synchronize blinking with the working eye.
-Figure 4 is from a paper about investigative ophthalmology and visual sciences that tracked upper eyelid movements that were measured with a search coil.
+The PMMA eye is incorporated into the silicone part and the patient places the entire unit in each day.
+It is retained with adhesive, osseointegrated percutaneous (adhered onto the bone via needle puncture through the skin) fixtures or by gentle anatomical fit.
+Most patients' cavities have an adequate volume to house a mechanism that produces animation.
+The goal is to fabricate a patient simulator model with a prosthesis that blinks, and in the future have the mechanism be synchronized with the blinking of the working eye.

+Figure 4: Graph showing velocity and position of an eyelid during investigative ophthalmology and visual sciences that tracked upper eyelid movements that were measured with a search coil.
 The graph shows velocity and position versus time of a spontaneous blink.
-We need to mimic the motion of a blink; this graph shows that the motion of the upper eyelid is about the same in each direction which helped us to choose a mechanism for the prosthesis.
-The graph also shows that the velocity of a blink is approximately 110 millimeters per second and 1700 degrees per second.
-We need our mechanism to reach this velocity so that it correctly mimics the blink and speed of the natural eye.
+The device needs to mimic the motion of a blink; this graph shows that the motion of the upper eyelid is about the same in each direction which helped us to choose a mechanism for the prosthesis.
+The graph also shows that the velocity of a blink is approximately 110 millimeters per second (1700 degrees per second).
+The device should be able to achieve this velocity so that it correctly mimics the blink and speed of the natural eye.